Puyodead1/Discord-Sticker-Downloader/README.md

 ## Copyright

-Discord Stickers are copyright, and it is a violation of Discord's copyright to rip stickers.
+It is a violation of Discord's copyright to rip stickers.
 I am not held responsible if you get in trouble from Discord by using this program.

 From Discord's [Sticker FAQ](https://dis.gd/stickersfaq):